-The "Gradual Emancipation Act" of 1799 laid out a protracted route to freedom culminating in full abolition in 1827
+The 1799 "Gradual Emancipation Act" laid out a lethargic route to freedom July 4th, 1827

 Above: Click on full view icon for best viewing.
 Use left/right arrows to advance or reverse.